openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 }
 ```

-Below is a non-normative example of a Credential Request for a Credential in an IETF SD-JWT VC format using Credential instance identifier and a key proof type `jwt`:
+Below is a non-normative example of a Credential Request for a Credential in an IETF SD-JWT VC [@!I-D.ietf-oauth-sd-jwt-vc] format using a Credential instance identifier and key proof type `jwt`:

 ```
 POST /credential HTTP/1.1